bogardpd/lodging_data_utils/README.md

 This script generates an SVG image for a plot of nights spent traveling (divided into work and personal nights) and nights spent at home.

-## Hotel Data Format
+## Lodging Data Format

-The hotel data should be in an Excel spreadsheet, with a sheet title of *Stays*.
-The data should contain a row for each hotel stay, in a titled table with at least the following columns:
+The lodging data should be in an Excel spreadsheet, with a sheet title of *Stays*.
+The data should contain a row for each lodging stay, in a titled table with at least the following columns:

 | Column | Format | Description |
 |--------|--------|-------------|